Reviews You Can Rely On

 Comfort

 The Aether 65 has a sturdy suspension system that can carry heavy loads while still allowing ventilation.
-The Airscape back panel features dense foam that supports the back and creates plenty of space for air to pass through.
+The Airscape back panel features dense foam that supports the back and provides ample space for air to pass through.
 This is all covered by a mesh that keeps your shirt from filling the gaps that would block airflow.

 The injection-molded frame sheet is very sturdy and runs the length of the back panel to a lumbar pad, creating a comfortable contact point where the load is properly transferred to the hips.
 When the hip belt is cinched tight, this extra lumbar padding supports the lower back, providing a close-to-the-body feel.
 The only downside is that the attached hip belt can cause the pack to sway side to side while you walk and flex your hips.
 This effect is more noticeable when the load is heavier and bulkier.

 The shoulder straps on this pack feature a soft, supportive foam on the upper shoulders that tapers down to an adjustable, dense foam.
-This extra cushion at the apex of the shoulders helped keep the pack comfortable during extended use under heavy loads.
+This extra cushion at the shoulders' apex helped keep the pack comfortable during extended use under heavy loads.

 Ease of Use

-The pack has three entry points, making it easy to grab precisely what you need from inside.
-It's quick to load using the top drawstring opening.
-But once everything is inside, we find it's easiest to access the main compartment through the large front zipper.
-This large opening makes it quick to grab a rain jacket or mid-layer when the weather turns.
-The huge zipper panel allows access to everything in the pack above the sleeping bag compartment.
+The pack has three entry points, making it easy to grab what you need without unpacking everything.
+You can quickly load and unload the pack through the top drawstring opening.
+Once you've packed everything inside, it's easiest to access the main compartment through the large front zipper.
+This large opening is ideal for grabbing another layer or a rain jacket when the weather turns.

-The shove-it front pocket features reinforcement, ensuring the elastic will not develop holes.
-While this doesn't allow it to stretch as much as some packs, it's still useful for a wet ground sheet or to throw a jacket in after the first climb of the day.
-Two compression straps go over the shove-it pocket and are great for keeping all of your gear nice and secure.
-They can also perform double duty by lashing camp shoes or dirty socks to the pack.
+The front pocket has some stretch mesh along the sides, but is mostly made of durable ripstop material that won't tear or wear out over time.
+While this doesn't allow the pocket to stretch as much as some packs do, it's still useful for a wet ground sheet or for throwing a jacket in after the first climb of the day.
+Two compression straps go over the shove-it pocket and help keep all your gear secure.
+They can also pull double-duty by lashing camp shoes or dirty socks to the pack.

-The hip belt pockets on this pack can fit several bars, a phone, and chapstick.
-We appreciate how smoothly the zipper opens and closes with one hand, allowing us to grab a snack without having to stop and either tuck or put our trekking poles down.
+The hip belt pockets on this pack can fit several bars, a phone, and Chapstick.
+The zipper opens and closes with one hand, allowing you to grab a snack without stopping to tuck or put our trekking poles down.
 For larger quick-access items, the top lid has two zipper pockets, providing an ideal space for a headlamp, sunscreen, and toilet paper.
-The top zipper pocket has an included rain cover inside, which takes up most of the room but can be moved to the pack's main body to free up the pocket.
+The top zipper pocket includes a rain cover that takes up most of the room but can be moved to the pack's main body to free up the pocket.

-The dual-access water bottle pockets keep a bottle very secure, with no risk of dropping it when bending over.
-They are convenient to grab a bottle out of, but any bottle taller than a Nalgene touches your side when leaning forward.
-If the bottle is left upright, it is still easy to retrieve with one hand, but you will need to use both hands to return the bottle to the pocket.
+The dual-access water bottle pockets keep a bottle securely in place, with no risk of dropping it when bending over.
+They are convenient to grab a bottle from, but any bottle taller than a Nalgene touches your side when you lean forward.

 Weight-to-Volume Ratio